tastanlab/SUMOnet-Backend/README.md

 ### For Unix/macOS users

-Write the following line to the console: `python3 -m venv env`
+Write the following line to the terminal: `python3 -m venv env`

 ## Activating the virtual environment